 The study appears in the Feb.
 8 issue of the New EnglandJournal of Medicine.

 “The findings are unequivocal,” National Institute of Child Health and Human Development program director Tracy Rankin tells WebMD.
 “Metformin has been used off label for years in the treatment of these patients, based largely on anecdotal evidence that it works.”

 ‘Not as Good as We Thought’

 Polycystic ovary syndrome is a leading cause of infertility.
 Some studies suggest that it is the most common cause of female infertility.

-Obesity is also common among women with PCOS, as is the prediabetic condition known as insulin resistance.
+prediabetic condition known as .is also common among women with PCOS, as is the

 Some small studies suggested that metformin worked better than clomiphene, which promotes ovulation by stimulating the release of specific hormones.